ItsNotGoodName/smtpbridge/README.md

 # Directory for storing data
 data_directory: smtpbridge_data

-# Python executable used by Apprise, ...
+# Python executable used by Apprise
 python_executable: python3

-# Healthcheck enables verification that the program has not crashed or lost network access
+# Healthcheck enables verification that the application has not crashed or lost network access
 # You can use a third party service such as healthchecks.io
 healthcheck:
   # URL to fetch, empty means health checking is disabled